filipwroblewski/data-warehouse-project-1/README.md

-# Collecting data on employment in the labor market - data werehouse project
+# Collecting data on employment in the labor market - data warehouse project

 ## Project contains
 1. **Designed data warehouses** for employment data on the labor market.